 • Kylesku Hotel serves excellent fresh sea food, and organises boat trips to the bothy and waterfall.

-• It's a recognised stopping off point on the Cape Wrath Trail.
+• It's a recognised stopping off point on the Cape Wrath Trail and part of Scotland’s iconic network of free wilderness shelters maintained by the Mountain Bothies Association.

 Size: Large; raised platform sleeps two, plus attic